correial/correial.github.io/content/Fast Robots/Lab 9/index.md

 ### Data for Target Setting

-Note you can see that for roughly two thirds of rotations, there was no overshoot as a reverse correction input was not needed.
+Note you can see that for roughly 2/3 of rotations, there was no overshoot as a reverse correction input was not needed (seen on the below graph).
 For instances of small overshoots, they were quickly corrected as seen from a spike in speed in the opposite direction.
-If I wanted to completely eliminate these overshoots, it would make the rotations much slower which could cause a memoery issue.
-The 12 degree timing every two seconds comes close to maxing out the dynamic memory on the Artemis.
+If I wanted to completely eliminate these overshoots, it would make the rotations much slower which would result a memory overflow issue.
+The 12 degree timing every two seconds comes very close to maxing out the dynamic memory on the Artemis.

 <img src="/Fast Robots Media/Lab 9/RotPIDControl.png" alt="Alt text" style="display:block;">
 <figcaption>Rotational PID and Target Setting</figcaption>

 ## Mapping Data and Post Processing

-### Data at Global Coordinates
+### 360 Scan at Global Coordinates
-For all runs the robot was started at zero degrees facing the same way as shown in the above video
+For all runs the robot was started at zero degrees facing the same way as shown in the video.
+The video shows a full ToF sweep taken at the coordinate (0,3)

+<iframe width="450" height="315" src="https://www.youtube.com/embed/HBY2xBkobXg"allowfullscreen></iframe>
+<figcaption>360° Data Collection Scan</figcaption>

+The data at each coordinate was then graphed on a polar plot for an initial sanity check

 <img src="/Fast Robots Media/Lab 9/MapPoints.png" alt="Alt text" style="display:block;">
 <figcaption>Mapping Scans</figcaption>